 Knowing where your data comes from is key to trusting the data, and knowing who else uses it means you can analyse the impact of changes to data in your environment.
 The lineage feature in Tableau Catalogue helps you do both these things.

-Lineage requires the Data Management Add-on.
-Starting in 2019.3, Tableau Catalogue is available in the Data Management Add-on to Tableau Online and Tableau Server.
+Lineage requires Data Management.
+Starting in 2019.3, Tableau Catalogue is available as part of the Data Management offering for Tableau Server and Tableau Cloud.
 When Tableau Catalogue is enabled in your environment, you have access to lineage information for your content.
-For more information about Tableau Catalogue, see "About Tableau Catalogue" in the Tableau Server(Link opens in a new window) or Tableau Online(Link opens in a new window) Help.
+For more information about Tableau Catalogue, see "About Tableau Catalog" in the Tableau Server(Link opens in a new window) or Tableau Cloud(Link opens in a new window) Help.

 How you navigate to the Lineage pane depends on what kind of asset you're working with.

-To see the lineage for Tableau content such as workbooks, data sources, virtual connections or flows, from Explore, navigate to and open the content asset, and then select the Lineage tab.
+To see the lineage for Tableau content such as workbooks, data sources, virtual connections, lenses or flows, from Explore, navigate to and open the content asset, and then select the Lineage tab.

 Note: Lineage data for flows won't appear if the flow includes parameter values.
 For more information about using parameters in flows see Create and Use Parameters in Flows(Link opens in a new window) in the Tableau Prep help.